Escrows are optics: Composing escrows

 Although very natural, both compositions are rather uninteresting.
 The one on the left models the idea that \B uses the money obtained from an escrow deal with \A to open an escrow deal with a third entity $C$ (\C).
 The one on the right composes escrows with the usual optic composition and models the fact that escrows between $A$ and $B$, being either optics $\cop A B \to \cop B A$ or optics $\cop B A \to \cop A B$, can be nested into each other (indefinitely).

-What we are interested in is a notion of composition modelling trades happening with an intermediary: $A$ opens an escrow trade with $B$, which in turns makes an escrow trade with $C$, obtains the goods, and sends them back to $A$:
+What we are interested in is a notion of composition that models trades happening with an intermediary: $A$ opens an escrow trade with $B$, which in turns makes an escrow trade with $C$, obtains the goods, and sends them back to $A$:

 As one can see, there is a witness $B \to A$ that unlocks the escrow that $A$ makes with $B$, and a witness $C \to B$ that unlocks the escrow that $B$ makes with $C$.
 These two witnesses are composed to obtain the witness that unlocks the composite escrow.
-This makes intuitive sense: $B$ shoulnd't be able to unlock his funds until the delivery of goods from $C$ all the way to $A$ is completed.
+This makes intuitive sense: $B$ should not be able to unlock his funds until the delivery of goods from $C$ all the way to $A$ is completed.
 On the other hand, $C$ depends on $B$'s behavior for their own payment.
 To better understand this, imagine the following scenario: $C$ successfully delivers the goods to $B$, while $B$ fails to deliver to $A$.
 In such a setting, $C$ won't be paid even if they completed their work successfully.
 This is because the escrow composition defers $C$'s payment to the moment when the whole escrow sequence is completed.
 Moreover, we see that in such a setting $B$ unlocks his own escrow before $C$, and as such we informally deem $B$'s behavior as `greedy'.
 There are other ways to compose the building blocks of these two escrows to obtain a `gentleman $B$' scenario where the escrow between $B$ and $C$ is settled indepentently --and before-- of $B$'s escrow with $A$, but we weren't able to find a convincing categorical description of this composition, which we thus omit.

 We now formalize the escrow composition highlighted in the picture above.
-In the following, we shorten the set $\Opt(\cop S T,\cop T S)$ as $\lr T S$.
+In the following, we shorten the set $\Opt(\cop S T,\cop T S)$ as $\lr T S$. \begin{definition}[The building blocks of escrow composition] For a pair $(h,k)$ of elements in $\lr UT\times\lr TS$, we define a `composition'